-For a child, give a field trip.
+Give a field trip.
 This could be a trip to a zoo, to a kid-friendly science center (like the wonderful one in Des Moines, Iowa), a wilderness hike, or to a baseball game.
 You’ll handle all the logistics of the trip for them.

-For a food lover, offer a home-cooked version of a meal they’ve longed for.
+Offer a home-cooked version of a meal they’ve longed for.
 Try making them something challenging like coq au vin or beef bourguignon.
 Get out your fine china and linens for this dinner, too – make it something special.
 It could be a romantic gift for a food-loving couple.

-For an art lover, plan a trip with them to the art museum of their choice later in the year.
+Plan a trip with them to the art museum of their choice later in the year.
 Buy the ticket and handle the transportation yourself.

-For a spouse, pledge to do the dishes for a year – or give them a few weekends where they can do whatever they want (with or without you).
+Pledge to do the dishes for a year – or give them a few weekends where they can do whatever they want (with or without you).

-For a gamer, give them some invitations that allow them to choose a game to play with you.
+Give them some invitations that allow them to choose a game to play with you.
 This is a great way to understand someone’s hobby better (and perhaps find it interesting and exciting yourself).

-For a parent, give a free night of babysitting.
+Give a free night of babysitting.
 To them, this means an evening doing whatever they’d most enjoy doing without having to worry at all about their children.